General Information

 - Baseball is an outdoor game; why is Evaluation Day conducted indoors?

-- The GLLBOD has determined that late winter / early spring is the most efficient and realistic timeframe for the all-volunteer board and coaches to conduct a single annual Evaluation Day assessment that collects the various player pipelines/conditions.
-Springtime weather and field conditions are consistently unpredictable in Colorado.
+- The GLLBOD has determined that late winter / early spring is the most efficient and realistic timeframe for the all-volunteer organization to conduct a single annual Evaluation Day assessment that collects individuals & families from the various player pipelines.

-- Can I bring an existing non-Little League team to Golden Little League?
+- I'm an existing coach in a local non-LL-affiliated organization.
+Can I bring my existing non-Little League team together intact to Golden Little League?

 - No, Little League International regulations prohibit non-Little League teams from entering a Little League program intact.